-In my chapter on how to make media decisions to break through the cluttered media world, we use six questions help you frame your media plan.
-We start with your brand’s budget size.
+We use six questions to help you frame your media plan.
+We start with your brand’s media budget size.
 Then, look at your brand’s core strength and how tightly connected your brand is with consumers.
 From there, identify which point on the consumer journey you wish to impact, where your consumers are most willing to engage your message and what media choices best fit with your creative execution.

 How strategy drives media choices